tgunr/mcpm.sh/DEVELOPMENT.md

-# Development Guide for getmcp.io
+# Development Guide for mcpm.sh

-This guide covers how to set up and run the getmcp.io website locally for development.
+This guide covers how to set up and run the mcpm.sh website locally for development.

 ## Prerequisites